 - Always protected with necessary safeguards

-We engage carefully vetted sub-processors for specific purposes necessary to operate Articulate services.
+We engage carefully vetted sub-processors for specific purposes necessary to deliver e-learning services.
 We require that each sub-processor sign and adhere to a Data Processing Agreement (DPA), reflecting our commitment and that of our vendors to take the individual's right to data privacy seriously.

 View a complete list of vendors we utilize as sub-processors.

 Areas of Investment